-to perform a multi-way explanation.
+A possible circumvention to a multi-way explanation would be to combine multiple single-/dual-way models to perform a multi-way explanation.
 However, one crucial downside of a combination of multiple dual-way implementations compared to a single multi-way implementation is that their outputs do not preserve the associations or relations among the target labels, e.g., clinical stages in the AD spectrum.
 Note that multiple dual-way implementations generate explainable maps separately and independently without considering the relations among the target classes.
 Thus, there is no guarantee that the counterfactual maps generated from the multiple independently trained dualway implementations will preserve the class relations, i.e., CN-MCI-AD in our case.
 Another limitation of a combination of dual-way models is that it is not fundamentally suitable for real-world scenarios because the true label of an input instance must be known prior to counterfactual map generation.
-Specifically, given a set of CN vs. MCI, MCI vs. AD, and CN vs. AD dual-way models, it is required to know the true label of an input MRI to select the appropriate dual-way model for counterfactual map generation.
-Note that given an input MRI of a cognitively normal subject, generating a counterfactual map of MCI or AD with the MCI vs. AD model has no meaning.
+Specifically, given a set of CN versus MCI, MCI versus AD, and CN versus AD dual-way models, it is required to know the true label of an input MRI to select the appropriate dual-way model for counterfactual map generation.
+Note that given an input MRI of a cognitively normal subject, generating a counterfactual map of MCI or AD with the MCI versus AD model has no meaning.

 It is also noteworthy that VAGAN and ICAM focus on generating images to be classified as another specified target class, rather than elucidating the reasoning or explaining a classifier's decision.
 In this work, we propose a novel counterfactual explanation method that can be differentiated from the aforementioned methods as follows: (1) Our proposed method is fundamentally designed to generate counterfactual maps to explain a predictive model's output in a post-hoc manner.
-(2) Our proposed method is applicable to a predictive model trained for multi-class classification tasks, e.g., CN vs. MCI vs. AD and handwritten digit recognition (MNIST), in generating multi-way counterfactual maps in a single framework.
-(3) Our proposed LEAR framework is designed to work with most connectionist models, such as ResNet18 [48], VoxCNN [10], and SonoNet16 [49], for generating counterfactual maps.
+(2) Our proposed method is applicable to a predictive model trained for multi-class classification due to an "attribution vanishing" problem, a phenomenon tasks, e.g., CN versus MCI versus AD and handwritten digit Authorized licensed use limited to: Univ of Calif San Francisco.
+Downloaded on February 26,2024 at 19:37:23 UTC from IEEE Xplore.
+Restrictions apply.